propsMon/DynaIHeat/README.md

 ```
 MCU controller induction heater to cook my Dynavap just right.
 Intended for use with a 3 cell lithium battery or 12vDC power supply.
 Goals:
-        -Control power of heater with PWM
+        -Control power of induction heater with modfet and PWM
-        -Provide battery sag compensation
+        -Provide battery sag compensation to provide consistant voltage to heater module
         -Provide battery monitoring
-        -Safe method of switching
         -Have some fun with my toys
 ```